RobertoPrevato/aiohttp-three-template/README.md

 * Server side localization strategy (e.g. supported cultures by application area, culture code in routes, etc.).
 * Culture code in url route; logic to validate culture and redirect when a request hits a non supported culture.
 * Code organization to use YAML configuration file for the application.
-* Session management, supporting anonymous users sessions and storing client information (user-agent).
+* Database based session management, supporting anonymous users sessions and storing client information (user-agent).
 * Antiforgery token validation (session based, dual token technique; for AJAX requests and regular form posts).
-* Login mechanism protected against brute forcing (stores login attempts in DB).
 * Instructions for PostgreSQL setup.
 * Script to create PostgreSQL tables for accounts, sessions, login attempts (public area and administrative area).
-* Custom error pages.
 * Strategy to use secure cookies (HTTPS only) by configuration file.
 * Strategy to show or hide error details by configuration.
 * Strategy to activate / deactivate serving of static files by configuration file.